 Facebook has changed its policy (again) allow companies added ads in GIF format entries or posts that carry on the pages, as they are already doing two advertisers.

 Until a few months ago, the network considered GIFs interrupting the user experience, and then allow its use to individuals and now has been extended to companies.

-The first two advertisers in this format corresponds to the Wendy's restaurant chain and the Brazilian brand Kuat, a subsidiary of Coca Cola.
+The first two advertisers in this format correspond to Wendy's restaurant chain and the Brazilian brand Kuat, a subsidiary of Coca-Cola.

 About GIFs: GIFs can be a fun and compelling way of communication, "we have begun to test the support for them in inputs and sponsored for a small percentage of pages of Facebook messages," note from the social network.